-The current political environment surrounding topics of Reconciliation, alongside Anti-Racism and Equity, Diversity, and Inclusion, is as complex as ever.
+The current public discourse surrounding topics of Reconciliation, alongside Anti-Racism and Equity, Diversity, and Inclusion, is often contentious, or controversial.
 Since the announcements of unmarked grave searches beginning in 2021, articles questioning the validity of these claims and searches have evoked what is being termed "Residential School Denialism."